Drawn & Quarterly: Overview

-Drawn & Quarterly has become one of the most influential alternative comics publishers, along with Fantagraphics Books of Seattle, WA.
+Drawn & Quarterly has become one of the most influential alternative comics publishers, along with Fantagraphics Books of Seattle, Washington.
 The publisher has a reputation for the quality of the books it publishes, both in terms of content as well as the books' paper, binding and design.
-The publisher's owner, Chris Oliveros, has a hands-off relationship with the artists he publishes.
+The publisher's founder, Chris Oliveros, had a hands-off relationship with the artists he published.